Declare authorized sellers with ads.txt

 DIRECT' indicates that the publisher (content owner) directly controls the account indicated in field #2 and has a direct business contract between the publisher and the advertising system.

 Google publishers who directly control the account indicated in field #2 should specify

 - A value of '

 RESELLER' indicates that the publisher has authorized another entity to control the account indicated in field #2 and resell their ad space via the system in field #1.
-Other types may be added in the future.
-Note that this field should be treated as case-insensitive when interpreting the data.

 'RESELLER'for inventory the account doesn't directly manage.